Biden and congressional leaders honor the late Sen. Bob Dole at US Capitol - KESQ

 By Kate Sullivan, CNN

-President Joe Biden on Thursday honored the late Republican Sen. Bob Dole of Kansas at a congressional tribute ceremony as Dole lied in state at the United States Capitol.
+President Joe Biden and top congressional leaders on Thursday honored the late Republican Sen. Bob Dole of Kansas at a congressional tribute ceremony as Dole lay in state at the United States Capitol.

 “We meet here in the very heart of American democracy — the Capitol of the United States of America — to receive a hero of that democracy for a final time,” Biden said.